-There’s nothing quite as satisfying as seeing an amazing event or celebration come to life, but have you ever wondered how much hard work and planning goes on behind the scenes?
-We decided to take a peek at a day in the life of Kalm Kitchen Event Manager Hannah Woodley as she helped make one couple’s dream of their perfect day come true!
+There’s nothing quite as satisfying as seeing an amazing event or celebration come to life.
+But have you ever wondered how much hard work and planning goes on behind the scenes?
+We took a peek at a day in the life of Kalm Kitchen Event Manager Hannah Woodley as she helped make one couple’s dream of their perfect day come true!

 ‘Event planning is so varied, and here at Kalm Kitchen no day is ever the same.
 That’s one of the many reasons I love it.
 Some of our clients plan their event over three years, and others plan them in three months.